Travel Agency Business Structures: How to Choose

 A Partnership actually isn't a business structure, it's more of a business type.
 Anytime you have two or more business partners, you're going to be looking at a partnership.

-You can be a Sole Proprietor setup, with more than one owner and it's called a General Partnership.
+If you have a Sole Proprietor set up with more than one owner and it's called a General Partnership.
 Weird.
 I know.
-Like a Sole Proprietor, a General Partnership is easy to setup.
-And again, the downside is that the law views you and your business as the same entity so you are both held personally liable for any debts of your company.
+Like a Sole Proprietorship, a General Partnership is easy to set up.
+Again, the downside is that the law views you and your business as the same entity so you are both held personally liable for any debts of your company.
 So if your partner makes bad choices, that will come back to you.

 When you're looking at an LLC structure but have more than one owner, you've now entered the territory of an LLC with the tax classification of a Partnership.

 Let’s go verbatim with the IRS site here, “A Partnership must file an annual information return to report the income, deductions, gains, losses, etc., from its operations, but it does not pay income tax.”1 The profits/loss of your company will “pass-through” to your personal tax return and you pay those pesky estimated taxes in lieu of income tax.